![]() |

 Welcome to our Recruitment Page

-Yes, the 67th New York is based on an actual regiment that fought in the Civil War.
-The original unit was raised mostly in Brooklyn and Long Island with a few companies originating from upstate New York.
-Our historical ‘archive’ on the original 67th provides us with a solid historical basis for emulating the men and how they lived as soldiers.
+Like all Civil War Living History groups, the 67th New York is based on an actual regiment that fought in the Civil War.
+Seven of the ten companies (Co.
+A, B, E, F, G, I, & K) were raised in Brooklyn, then considered 'Long Island', with the others coming from Alleghany (Co.
+C), Wayne (Co.
+D), and Rochester (Co.
+H) counties in upstate New York.
+Our historical 'archive' on the Original 67th provides us with a solid historical basis for emulating the men and how they lived as soldiers.
 And from this material, members are eventually required to take on the nom-de-guerre, or the persona, of one of the original soldiers.
-A surprising amount of detail can be learned by requesting pension records and other documentation from the National Archives in Washington so that members can flesh out an ‘impression’ that can be used at events.
+A surprising amount of detail can be learned by requesting pension records and other documentation from the National Archives in Washington so that members can flesh out an 'impression' that can be used at events.

 The Re-enacting season traditionally kicks off with parades on St. Patrick’s Day and ends Remembrance Day (November 19th) in Gettysburg with a grand procession through the main street followed by ceremonies inside the cemetery & battlefield.
 Pictures are worth a thousand words.
 Our photo album better demonstrates just what we do during the year.
 As you will see, there are several different types of events we perform:

-Special Events: Occasionally, we’re asked to perform at ceremonies, such as honoring veterans’ graves at cemeteries, assisting in the dedication of a monument, or partaking in some historical commemoration.
+Special Events: Occasionally, we're asked to perform at ceremonies, such as honoring veterans' graves at cemeteries, assisting in the dedication of a monument, or partaking in some historical commemoration.
+We are nothing if not adaptable to ocassion as any real soldier should.

-Fun loving as we are, two matters we never joke about are health & safety.
+Fun loving as we are, two matters we never joke about are Health & Safety.

 IF you believe obsessing on such details as the thread count on a sack coat or what salinity of urine will give your brass buttons just the right patina of authenticity, is more important than camaraderie then we are NOT interested and strongly suggest a part-time job at the Smithsonian or New York Historical Society.

-IF you see our hobby as a means for become so engrossed in your role of Civil War soldier that you start insisting everyone, including family and friends, address you by your adopted soldier’s name, showing up at work in uniform, and/or taking shots at passing motorists bearing southern license plates, then we are DEFINITELY NOT interested and strongly suggest intensive psychotherapy plus heavy medication.
+IF you see our calling as a means for become so engrossed in your role of Civil War soldier that you start insisting everyone, including family and friends, address you by your adopted soldier's name, showing up at work in uniform, and/or taking shots at passing motorists bearing southern license plates, then we are DEFINITELY NOT interested and strongly suggest intensive psychotherapy plus heavy medication.

-IF you believe we are a means for exploring Civil War history, for teaching the young and old an era that our nation has almost disgracefully forgotten, for creating a camaraderie with pards of similar interest, for traveling through some of America’s most beautiful scenery, for having the privilege of visiting and sometimes even performing on the battlefields, and for assisting the preservation of those very same sacred grounds... not to mention indulging in the endless carping, bitching, whining, griping, and moaning just as all real Civil War soldiers did about their circumstance...
+Should you not fall into any of the above categories, and you believe we are a means for exploring Civil War history, for teaching the young and old an era that our nation has almost disgracefully forgotten, for creating a camaraderie with pards of similar interest, for traveling through some of America's most beautiful scenery, for having the privilege of visiting and sometimes even performing on the battlefields, and for assisting the preservation of those very same sacred grounds... not to mention indulging in the endless carping, bitching, whining, griping, and moaning just as all real Civil War soldiers did about their circumstance...

 ...then we are definitely interested !!!